 Providing workplace safety training and compliance counseling for employers.

-Prior to founding Conn Maciel Carey, Mr. Conn was Head of an OSHA practice group that was honored as the “Occupational Health & Safety Law Firm of the Year” by Corporate INTL Magazine in its 2014 Global Awards.
-In 2013 and 2014, he was named a "Rising Star" by Washington, DC Super Lawyers, and as a Super Lawyer every year since.
-He has also been selected for inclusion in the Washington Post's Top-Rated Lawyers list in Washington, DC.
+Mr. Conn is extremely proud to have presided over Conn Maciel Carey’s national OSHA Practice when it was recognized as one of only three “Band 1” Rated OSHA Law Firms by Chambers USA in 2022 (the first year that Chambers ranked the OSHA Law category).
+In that same ranking, Eric was individually recognized as one of only nine Band 1 rated OSHA law practitioners nationwide.
+Prior to that, Mr. Conn was Head of an OSHA Practice at a prior firm that was honored as the “Occupational Health & Safety Law Firm of the Year” by Corporate INTL Magazine in its 2014 Global Awards.
+In 2013 and 2014, he was named a “Rising Star” by Washington, DC Super Lawyers, and as a Super Lawyer every year since.
+He has also been selected for inclusion in the Washington Post’s Top-Rated Lawyers list in Washington, DC.

 Mr. Conn is a prolific writer on all topics OSHA related.
 He is the curator of Conn Maciel Carey’s award-winning OSHA Defense Report blog, and previously edited a popular OSHA law blog at another firm.
 Mr. Conn has authored multiple chapters in OSHA treatises, including “OSHA Inspections” in the Occupational Safety and Health Law Handbook, 2nd ed.
 (Gov’t.
 Institutes, 2008), and “Defending Against the Occupational Safety and Health Administration’s Increasingly Severe Enforcement Practices” in Complying with the Occupational Safety and Health Act: Leading Lawyers (Aspatore, Inside the Minds, 2012).

-Mr. Conn lives in the Washington, DC area with his wife, two young sons and baby girl.
+Mr. Conn lives in the Washington, DC area with his wife and two young children.